-Services may require that your provider get prior authorization (approval in advance).
+In-network services may require that your provider get prior authorization (approval in advance).
 Please have your provider contact the plan for more details.

-0% - 20% of the cost for each Medicare-covered durable medical service or item.
+0% to 20% of the total cost for each Medicare-covered durable medical service or item